justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 - Inputs are state
 **Truth Table**
 - Based on number of input states, calculate how many bits needed
-- Truth table looks like State table but
+- Truth table looks like State table but translate to bits or something